pete-restall/Cluck2Sesame-Prototype/ERRATA.md

   a cut-off of about 600mA; the firmware cut-off is about 500mA.
 Don't forget to re-calculate R110 for the new quiescent current !

+- The PIC16F685 was really the wrong choice for this application, but it was chosen because it was lying around.
+More program space would have eased the firmware constraints.
+More pins would have allowed the shift register to be removed.

 ## Spool
 - The tie-hole on the spool was increased from 0.5mm to 0.8mm to accomodate the multi-stranded line.
 Multi-stranded line has less stretch and is a